Cuda-Chen/cuda-chen.github.io/_posts/2020-09-29-force-to-use-datetime-type-in-mysql-with-django.md

 - Drawback: not able to record datetime to milliseconds.

 ## The Way I Solve the Problem
-So here's the plot, I was dedicating myself on a Django project recently.
+So here's the plot, I was dedicating myself on a Django 3.x project recently.
 The database of this project is MySQL 5.1 due to historical reason.
-Everytime when I tried to run migration, I always receive the following error on Django built-in tables:
+Every time when I tried to run migration, I always receive the following error on Django built-in tables:
 ```python
 pymysql.err.ProgrammingError: (1064, "You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '(6) NOT NULL) ' at line 1")